-5.1 PREPARATION AND POSTING AND DISTRIBUTION OF NOTICES AND AGENDAS
+5.1 POSTING AND DISTRIBUTION OF NOTICES AND AGENDAS

-A) The City Clerk, or designee, shall prepare all Public Meeting Notices and Agendas of the City Council, and shall ensure posting of the meeting notices and agendas no less than 24-hours before the date and time set for said meetings in accordance with A.R.S.
-38-431.02.C.

-- B) All notices and agendas shall be formatted, prepared, distributed and published in a standard manner as established by the City Clerk. - C) The City Clerk shall ensure that the Mayor and Council receive copies of all City Council Meeting Notices and Agendas, and any documentation provided for said meeting, no less than 24-hours prior to the meeting. - D) The City Clerk shall ensure that the City Council meeting notices, Agendas and documentation, as deemed necessary, are distributed to the City Manager, City Attorney and Department Directors, no less than 24-hours prior to the meeting. through the city of Goodyear website. - A)E) Meeting Notices and Agendas shall be posted adjacent to City Hall and oon the city website, and any other location that provides additional notice to the public, as established by Policy of the City Council. - B)F) The City Council may, by motion, direct and authorize the City Clerk to post or publish notices of meetings of the Public Bodies in additional locations in order to better inform the Public. - C)G) The City Clerk, not later than December 1 of each year January 2nd of each year, shall post a public notice for Regular City Council Meetings for the following in that calendar year, stating the date, time, and place of the meetings, and where copies of the agenda may be obtained. - D)H) The Public Bodies of the City shall file a statement with the City Clerk's Office stating where all public notices of their meetings for that calendar year, will be posted and shall give such additional public notice as is reasonable and practicable as to all meetings.
+- A) The City Clerk, or designee, shall prepare all Public Meeting Notices and Agendas of the City Council, and shall ensure posting of the meeting notices and agendas no less than 24-hours before the date and time set for said meetings in accordance with A.R.S.
+38-431.02.C. - B) All notices and agendas shall be formatted, prepared, distributed and published in a standard manner as established by the City Clerk. - C) The City Clerk shall ensure that the Mayor and Council receive copies of all City Council Meeting Notices and Agendas, and any documentation provided for said meeting, no less than 24-hours prior to the meeting. - D) The City Clerk shall ensure that the City Council meeting notices, Agendas and documentation, as deemed necessary, are distributed to the City Manager, City Attorney and Department Directors, no less than 24-hours prior to the meeting. - E) Meeting Notices and Agendas shall be posted on the city website, and any other location that provides additional notice to the public, as established by Policy of the City Council. - F) The City Council may, by motion, direct and authorize the City Clerk to post or publish notices of meetings of the Public Bodies in additional locations in order to better inform the Public. - G) The City Clerk, not later than December 1 of each year, shall post a public notice for Regular City Council Meetings for the following calendar year, stating the date, time, and place of the meetings, and where copies of the agenda may be obtained. - H) The Public Bodies of the City shall file a statement with the City Clerk's Office stating where all public notices of their meetings for that calendar year, will be posted and shall give such additional public notice as is reasonable and practicable as to all meetings.